zhou0/greenorange/README.md

 # greenorange
-How to lean up virus in Green Orange phones
+How to lean up virus in Green Orange phones. visit the [Wiki](https://github.com/zhou0/greenorange/wiki) page for details.